bcallaway11/bcallaway11.github.io/research.md

 ## Working Papers

-* [**Testing the Effects of an Unobservable Factor: Do Marriage Prospects Affect College Major Choice?**](https://arxiv.org/abs/2410.19947) (with Alper Arslan and Tong Li)
+* [**Testing the Effects of an Unobservable Factor: Do Marriage Prospects Affect College Major Choice?**](https://arxiv.org/abs/2410.19947) (with Alper Arslan and Tong Li, submitted)

-* **Difference-in-Differences Designs: A Practitioner's Guide**, with Andrew Baker, Scott Cunningham, Andrew Goodman-Bacon, and Pedro H.C.
-Sant'Anna, revise and resubmit
+* **Difference-in-Differences Designs: A Practitioner's Guide**, (with Andrew Baker, Scott Cunningham, Andrew Goodman-Bacon, and Pedro H.C.
+Sant'Anna, revise and resubmit)

 * [**Treatment Effects in Staggered Adoption Designs with Non-Parallel Trends**](https://arxiv.org/abs/2308.02899) (with Emmanuel Tsyawo)